 Rose Tyler could qualify.
 She certainly has her fair share of ditzy moments; she has to get saved a lot, and sometimes, if she's feeling particularly helpful, she's shouting ineffectually at the villains.
 She does, however, absorb the power of time and become a demi-goddess at the end of series 1, sacrifices herself for the universe at the end of series 2, and blows things up like all-get-out at the end of series 4.

-While he's hardly a moron, the Doctor himself can fit this trope at times, particularly in his tenth incarnation.
+The Tenth Doctor.
 Say you're an alien invader.
 You capture this odd fellow in a suit and hi-tops; he appears to be batshit insane, jabbering on, often in rather inane ways.
 And just after he finishes talking, you realize he has just taken down your entire armada.

 Case in point: the Family of Blood.
 The Doctor (using his human disguise/alias John Smith) stumbles into the Family's ship, trying to stop them from destroying the academy where he hid from them.
 While negotiating with them, the Doctor stumbles about pressing random buttons on the ship before turning over his fob watch (which holds his Time Lord powers).
 The Family tries to absorb said powers, but they are not there.
 The Doctor then drops the bumbling human act and reveals he's back to normal.
 And has just set their ship's reactor to overload.
-The kicker is that after the ship blows up, the Family realizes that the Doctor hid from them because of what he would do to them as punishment, not out of fear for the Family itself.
+The kicker is that after the ship blows up, the Family realizes that the Doctor hid from them because of what he would do to them as punishment, not out of fear of the Family itself.

 Partially the case for the Eleventh Doctor.
 He exhibits a really alien personality, makes wild gestures, is prone to be gawky, often trips over his own sentences, and has a generally uncoordinated air about him.
 This childishness is implied to be an act that falls when he either trusts someone enough or someone triggers his fury.
 Then, he can be dark, serious, brooding, severe, liable to send you to oblivion if you anger him in just the wrong way, raise an entire army to tear you down, punish you with a humiliating consequence, and hold his own on a planet against all his greatest enemies for 900 years.